 -

-Plant-based alternatives such as flaxseed and chia seeds contain ALA, but supplementation with fish oil or algal oil is recommended for sufficient EPA and DHA.
+Plant-based alternatives like flaxseed and chia seeds contain ALA, but supplementation with fish oil or algae oil is recommended for sufficient EPA and DHA.

 How Do You Take Omega-3?